Answers to Frequently Asked Questions

 The assessment may be paid quarterly or annually:

 Four Installments: Four quarterly installments of $303 each due by January 1, April 1, July 1 and October 1, 2018.

 Other: Owners may choose to make a single payment of $1,212 for the year which would be due by January 1, 2018.
 They may also pay any number of quarters in advance as long as they are postmarked within the 30-day grace period of the earliest quarter being paid.

-Coupon Books: Coupon books containing four quarterly coupons have already been mailed to all owners to the address on file with the Association.
-While most HOA members receive these in the mail without incident, please contact the Property Manager at (703) 938-8761 or [email protected] if you have not received your coupon booklet.
+Coupon Books: Coupon books containing four quarterly coupons will be mailed in December to all owners to the address on file with the Association.
+While most HOA members receive these in the mail without incident, please contact the Property Manager at (703) 938-8761 or [email protected] if you have not received your coupon booklet by December 15, 2017.
 Additionally, please mark the quarterly due dates on your calendar, as failure to receive the booklet is not an acceptable reason for a waiver of the late charge.

 After a 30-day grace period from the due dates listed above, interest at the rate of 6% per annum is added to overdue accounts and continues to accrue until paid.
 After 60-days, a 5% late charge is added.

 On-line payment options: If paying by mail, please use the coupons and envelopes provided.
 Note that the mailing address for payments: Waterford HOA; c/o POA Management, P. O. Box 105007, Atlanta, GA 30348-5007.
 Payments received at the Vienna Post Office or the Management Office cannot be processed and will be returned to sender.
 All other correspondence may still be sent to P.O.
 Box 1305, Vienna, VA 22183.

 Homeowners may pay on-line via this link.
 Homeowners will need to create their own user name and password and should secure it in a safe place.
 Recurring payments must be refreshed annually and do not automatically update if the assessments go up.

 2. What services do my assessments provide me?